slamora/brackets-wiki/Extension-Manager-Workflows.md

 an inline editor opens on the function definition.
 Success!
 He also browses the menus to see what other functionality has been added by his new extensions.

+> **RESOLVED**:
-> (pt) Not sure if we need to display a license while the user is installing an extension, we should check with legal on that.
+> (pt) Not sure if we need to display a license while the user is installing an
+> extension, we should check with legal on that.

+> (nj) I was assuming we wouldn't need to since app stores, Firefox's add-on
+> manager, etc. don't seem to do that.
+The developer can add license info to
+> the description.

 ## Feedback